Tools

 where

-• CORDA_RPC_HOSTNAME — your Corda node RPC hostname.
+• CORDA_RPC_HOSTNAME — your Corda node RPC hostname

-• CORDA_RPC_PORT — your Corda node RPC port.
+• CORDA_RPC_PORT — your Corda node RPC port

-• CORDA_RPC_USER — your Corda node RPC username.
+• CORDA_RPC_USER — your Corda node RPC username

-• CORDA_RPC_PASSWORD — your Corda node RPC password.
+• CORDA_RPC_PASSWORD — your Corda node RPC password

 • ⁨/host/path/to/cordapps — path to your local directory with the contract and workflow JAR files that you uploaded to your Corda node.
 You only need to specify the --cordapp-directory parameter if you intend to interact with the CorDapps on the node.

-See also View node access and credentials.
+See also View node access details.

 Example: